Comparing Two Proxy Methods for Causal Identification: Model Comparison

 Assumptions~\ref{assump:completeness1} and~\ref{assump:bridge1} from \citet{miao2018identifying} do not imply that $2|\mathcal{U}| + 2 \leq k_A + k_B + k_C$, nor does the converse hold.
 In other words, the models are non-nested.

-\subsubsection{Continuous Model Comparison}
+\subsection{Continuous Model Comparison}

 Table~\ref{tab:continuous} reviews the assumptions of \citet{miao2018identifying} alongside those of \citet{hu2008instrumental} for continuous models.
-We conjecture that the two models are non-nested in the model Markov to Figure~\ref{fig:3}.
+We conjecture that the two models are non-nested in the model represented by Figure~\ref{fig:3}.
 We give an example satisfying the assumptions of both approaches, which appears in the latter half of \citet{kuroki14measurement} and is revisited in \citet{miao2018identifying}.